Silvestre08/AngularDeepDives/TemplateDrivenForms/README.md

     //yyyy-mm-dd
   }

-  // to handle the changes in the html elements we need to register to the events.
+  // to handle the changes in the html elements we need to register to events.
 We fetch the event target property as date
-  // That will return the text of the input element as a date. sowhen the input event fires it will call our onChange method and pass in the valueAsDate value.
+  // That will return the text of the input element as a date.
+When the input event fires it will call our onChange method and pass in the valueAsDate value.
   @HostListener('input', ['$event.target.valueAsDate']) private onChange!: Function

-  // when angular sees a control value access directive it call the register on change and provides the callbackfuntion we need to call to update our data model
+  // when angular sees a control value accessor directive, it calls the registerOnChange and provides the callback function we need to call to update our data model.
-  // so our function fetches the value as date from our input element and we pass the value as an actual date object to the callback angular provides us. registerOnChange(fn: Function): void {
+  // Our function fetches the value as date from our input element and we pass the value as an actual date object to the callback angular provides us. registerOnChange(fn: Function): void {
    this.onChange = (valueAsDate: Date) => {fn(valueAsDate)};
   }